luxasky/mernStackApp/README.md

 2. Fill in the "Artwork Form" with the artwork "Title" and "Description" fields.
 3. Choose a valid image file for upload ⬆️.
 4. Click the `Add Artwork` button.
+5. Once the form is successfully submitted, the user will be redirected to `My_Portfolio` page, where the updated collection of artworks will be displayed in order, showing the most recent artworks first.

 📉 Test Results:

 ✅ The artwork should be added to the user's portfolio.
 ✅ The user should be redirected to their `My_Portfolio` page and see their new artwork post added.
 It should be displayed on top of the previous posts.
-✅ The new artwork should display on the `My_Portfolio` (portfolio) page.
+✅ The new artwork should display on the `My_Portfolio` (portfolio) page, displaying the new artwork at the top of the page.

 # Test Case 4: **Deleting Artwork**
 Objective: To ensure that users can delete their artwork.

 📝 Preconditions:
 - User has at least one artwork in their portfolio.
-- User is logged in and is trying to delete on of their own artworks.
+- User is logged in and trying to delete one of their own artworks.

 🧭 Steps: